Our vision is to achieve more humanistic clinical practice relevant to human health and flourishing.

 Our mission is to bring the body of scientific evidence from interdisciplinary scholarly research on the key pathways to human health and flourishing to an audience of clinicians and clinicians-in-training, locally and globally, as reflected in our motto per scientiam ad sapientiam (through science to wisdom).

-Established in 2015, the Paul McHugh Program for Human Flourishing currently consists of two faculty members from the Johns Hopkins School of Medicine.
+Established in 2015, the Paul McHugh Program for Human Flourishing currently consists of three faculty members from the Johns Hopkins School of Medicine.
 The Program aims to expand to include faculty collaborators from the School of Nursing, Bloomberg School of Public Health, and the Krieger School of Arts and Sciences, as well as from other universities.

 The McHugh Program is ultimately focused on enhancing the state of being known as human flourishing.
 Aristotle used the word eudaimonia (based on older Greek tradition) to describe this highest human good.
 (Eudaimonia is commonly translated as happiness, but human flourishing is considered a more accurate translation.)
 The link between eudaimonia and virtue of character (ethikē aretē) was one of the central concerns of ancient ethics, and continues to be a subject of much controversy.
 Other topics relevant to human flourishing include family, friendship, community, beauty, forgiveness, religion, purpose, and meaning.